 One of the main problems pointed out by the communities is the lack of clear and accessible public information about the project.
-The official websites and social media pages of the Piauí State Government and Enel itself do not provide basic and updated project data in an appropriate format or language37.
+The official websites and social media pages of the Piauí State Government and Enel itself do not provide basic and updated project data in an appropriate format or language.
 Information such as the total area of the project, the number and location of towers, the use of monitoring technologies (such as drones), or even estimates on the movement of vehicles and workers, is not available.
-A brief review of the municipal government's web pages and social media also yields no information about the wind farm or
+A brief review of the municipal government's web pages and social media also yields no information about the wind farm or the quilombola communities.
+When the project name ("Parque Lagoa dos Ventos") is entered on the website of the National Electric Energy Agency (ANEEL), there are no available results, as seen below:

-37 Municipal government of Queimada Nova, Piauí, webpage::
+Municipal government of Queimada Nova, Piauí, webpage::